Loan Default Risk Prevention and Management in Economic Uncertainty

 Loan defaults affect the bottom line for lending organizations.
 It is crucial that lenders can accurately predict a borrower’s risk level—especially those with limited or no credit histories—and determine their ability to repay loans.

-Gathering documents from various banks and asking borrowers for bank statements is not an effective way to conduct credit risk analysis—or protect the organization from risk, default, or fraud.
+Gathering documents from various banks and asking borrowers for bank statements is not an effective way to conduct credit risk and cash flow analysis—or protect the organization from risk, default, or fraud.

 Let’s look at the top 3 business challenges that the direct lending industry is facing right now, and some practical, data-driven solutions for overcoming those obstacles.